software-mansion/react-native-gesture-handler/docs/docs/fundamentals/installation.md

 #### Android

-Android doesn't require any more steps, but keep in mind that if you want to use gestures in Modals you need to wrap Modal's content with `GestureHandlerRootView`:
+Setting up Gesture Handler on Android doesn't require any more steps.
+Keep in mind that if you want to use gestures in Modals you need to wrap Modal's content with `GestureHandlerRootView`:

 ```jsx
 import { Modal } from 'react-native';